cvanaret/Uno/docs/architecture.md

 At the moment, Uno prohibits the combination of interior-point methods and trust-region strategies.
 A possible strategy is KNITRO's step decomposition: the direction is decomposed into a normal step that minimizes the constraint violation within the trust region, and a tangential step that minimizes the objective for a given constraint violation target within the trust region.
 This limitation will be resolved in later Uno versions.

-Some strategy combinations are available as "presets" that automatically connect the eight ingredients and set values for the hyperparameters.
-The following presets are available:

-- **`filtersqp`**: A trust-region restoration filter SQP method à la filterSQP.
-Second-order correction steps were not implemented.
-- **`ipopt`**: A line-search restoration filter interior-point method à la IPOPT.
-Second-order correction steps, scaling, least-square multipliers, iterative refinement, iterative bound relaxations, non-monotone techniques, and soft feasibility restoration were not implemented.

 ## Features of Uno

 ### Interfaces to subproblem solvers